web3labs/chainlens-free/docker-compose/README.md

 ## Quorum & Hyperledger Besu

-To run the Quroum 7 node example with sirato free [follow these instructions](examples/Quorum_Example.md).
+To run the Quroum 7 node example with Chainlens free [follow these instructions](examples/Quorum_Example.md).

 To run the Pantheon-quickstart privacy network example [follow these instructions](examples/Pantheon_Privacy_Example.md).